Homogeneous 3-dimensional permutation structures: -Ultrametric Spaces and Subquotient Orders

 For every finite \textit{distributive} lattice $\Lambda$, a construction was given in \cite{Braun} producing a countable homogeneous finite-dimensional permutation structure $\Gamma$, such that the lattice of $\emptyset$-definable equivalence relations in $\Gamma$ is isomorphic to $\Lambda$.
 The structure $\Gamma$ is naturally presented as a $\Lambda$-ultrametric space, equipped with multiple orders.
 When $\Lambda$ is distributive, the class of all finite $\Lambda$-ultrametric spaces is an amalgamation class.
 The structure $\Gamma$ is constructed by taking the generic $\Lambda$-ultrametric space, and adding linear orders that are generic, except that they are required to be convex with respect to a prescribed set of equivalence relations corresponding to a chain of meet-irreducibles in $\Lambda$; enough such linear orders have to be added so that every meet-irreducible is convex with respect to at least one order, and there are further complications if $\bbzero$ (equality) is meet-reducible.

-Working at the level of subquotient orders requires a straightforward revision of the proof of amalgamation in \cite{Braun}*{Lemma 3.7}.
-The proof is actually simplified by the language change, eliminating a special case the construction required when $\bbzero$ is meet-reducible, yielding the following.
+Working at the level of subquotient orders requires a straightforward revision of the proof of amalgamation in \cite[Lemma 3.7]{Braun}.
+The proof is actually simplified by the language change, eliminating a special case the construction required when $\bbzero$ is meet-reducible.
+This yields the following theorem.